 2. may give information to the user about the reason for revoking the permission to send media;

-3. shall request the media in the MCPTT client discard any remaining buffered RTP media packets and to stop forwarding of encoded voice to the MCPTT server;
+3. shall request the media mixer in the MCPTT client discard any remaining buffered RTP media packets and to stop forwarding encoded voice to the MCPTT server;

 4 if the G-bit in the Floor Indicator is set to '1' (Dual floor):